 A good parameter to adjust the mouthpiece design

-- Which mouthpiece baffle will be the most appropriate for this demand?
+- Which mouthpiece baffle is most appropriate?

 - Soprano saxophone signature mouthpieces